 TGbe editor: Please insert the following (new) paragraph at the end of the clause:

 A non-AP MLD might use the Beacon Type Information field of the STA Profile field of the Per-STA Profile subelement to select the AP affiliated with the associated AP MLD from which the non-AP MLD receives the group addressed frames.
-The Beacon Type Information subfield signals the transmission rates of the group frames enabling the non-AP MLD to estimate whether it can receive group frames from the affiliated AP.
+The Beacon Type Information subfield signals the transmission rates of the group addressed frames enabling the non-AP MLD to estimate whether it can receive group addressed frames from the affiliated AP.